complexphoton/MESTI.jl/README.md

 where  <code>...</code> is the path to your Julia.

 Before installing MESTI.jl, the user first needs to install the parallel version of the sparse linear solver [MUMPS](https://mumps-solver.org/index.php).
 Without MUMPS, MESTI.jl can still run but cannot use the APF method and will only use a conventional method with the built-in linear solver, which can be orders of magnitude slower and uses much more memory (especially in 3D and for large 2D systems).
 See this [MUMPS installation](./mumps) page for steps to install MUMPS.
-For this MESTI (v0.4.4) version, it is compatible with MUMPS versions between v5.3.3 and v5.6.2.
-It is not compatible with MUMPS versions v5.7.0 or v5.7.1.
+For this MESTI (v0.5.0), it is compatible with MUMPS versions 5.7.0 and 5.7.1, but not with versions earlier than 5.7.0.
+We highly recommend using the latest version of MUMPS.

-After the MUMPS installation, if you have a clean Julia environment (*i.e.* have not installed any Julia package before or have not installed new version of [Makie.jl](https://github.com/MakieOrg/Makie.jl)(v0.20 and v0.21) and [GeometryPrimitives.jl](https://github.com/stevengj/GeometryPrimitives.jl)(v0.5.0), you can install MESTI.jl (v0.4.4) by opening the command-line interface of Julia and typing:
+After the MUMPS installation, if you have a clean Julia environment (*i.e.* have not installed any Julia package before or have not installed new version of [Makie.jl](https://github.com/MakieOrg/Makie.jl)(v0.20 and v0.21) and [GeometryPrimitives.jl](https://github.com/stevengj/GeometryPrimitives.jl)(v0.5.0), you can install MESTI.jl (v0.5.0) by opening the command-line interface of Julia and typing:

 ```julia
 import Pkg; Pkg.add("MESTI")